SegQuant: A Semantics-Aware and Generalizable Quantization Framework for Diffusion Models: Conclusion

 \section{Conclusion}

-We propose \textbf{SegQuant}, a semantics-aware quantization framework that leverages feature segmentation and polarity-sensitive scaling.
-It significantly enhances image quality and perceptual similarity in diffusion models based on DiT backbones, and demonstrates strong generalization to other architectures.
+We propose SegQuant, a semantics-aware quantization framework leveraging feature segmentation and polarity-sensitive scaling.
+Evaluations show it significantly enhances image quality in DiT-based diffusion models and generalizes well to other architectures.